HITECHCRIME/HC_SG227_Fending_Off/README.md

 ```
 for the gone people i was fond of
 fallen ode to the feeble karma as they snap close

-way too close am i blood
-pushed too far (so) i made it far
+way too close am i blood, pushed too far i made it far                         /// so i made it far
 all attachments felt so good from afar

 yet they crashed my spirit's wards
-all  heirs to the own thraws cuz                                              /// throne / all them heirs
+all heirs to their thraws (cuz)                                                /// throne / all them heirs to their own thraws cuz
 fig. laments imagination                                                       /// figment's
 paying price for the cause                                                     /// allegiance

 groups or packs and tribes they think they right
 in their mind, got my own thoughts, never satisfied